cluoma/Pico2Maple-fw/README.md

 # Changlog

+## 2025-05-13

+* Implemented HID report parsing for handling a wider range of USB devices.
+PS3/4 controllers *may* work, give it a try
+* Much improved USB mouse compatibility with proper HID parsing
+* Small improvements to controller input handling

 ## 2025-04-09

 * Wireless support for Pico2 W boards.
 A USB device will be used if detected, otherwise will search for a bt device.